k4200/ansible-magento2/README.md

 If you don't need the Japanese language pack or the Omise module, please comment out the lines for them in `roles/webtier/tasks/*`.

-If you tweak the installation options, please see the following page for more details: http://devdocs.magento.com/guides/v2.1/install-gde/install/cli/install-cli-install.html
+If you want to tweak the installation options, please see the following page for more details:

+http://devdocs.magento.com/guides/v2.1/install-gde/install/cli/install-cli-install.html

 # Notes